emfcamp/Website/templates/about/health.md

 !!! info "This page applies to Electromagnetic Field 2026"
 	It may be updated before the event but any commitments made in this policy will not be weakened.

-While you're at EMF, our medical team will be available to assist you if you're injured or ill, or if you just need some suncream &mdash; just drop by the first aid tent.
+While you're at EMF, our medical team will be available to assist you if you're injured or ill &mdash; just drop by the first aid tent.

-If you have an urgent medical issue, head to the first aid tent, call 1099 on the phone system, or ask any volunteer with a radio.
+If you have an *urgent* medical issue, head to the first aid tent, call 1099 on the phone system, or ask any volunteer with a radio.
 Only dial 999 as a last resort &mdash; we have paramedics on site who will get to you quicker.

+If you don't think you have a medical issue but you're not feeling great, head to the welfare tent (1095 on the phone system) where volunteers will help you out, offering safe and relaxing shelter, hydration, and friendly ear to talk to - it's our recuperation space.

 ## Refund policy